castorini/pygaggle/README.md

 BM25 uses the CPU.
 If you don't have a GPU for the transformer models, pass `--device cpu` (PyTorch device string format) to the script.

+*Note: Run the following evaluations at root of this repo.*

 ### Unsupervised Methods